 To deduct expenses of owning a home, you must file Form 1040 and itemize your deductions on Schedule A (Form 1040).
 If you itemize, you cannot take the standard deduction.
-See the Form 1040 instructions if you have questions about whether to itemize your deductions or claim the standard deduction.

 This section explains what expenses you can deduct as a homeowner.
 It also points out expenses that you cannot deduct.
-There are two primary discussions: taxes and home mortgage interest.
-Generally, your real estate taxes and home mortgage interest are included in your house payment.
+There are four primary discussions: real estate taxes, sales taxes, home mortgage interest, and mortgage insurance premiums.
+Generally, your real estate taxes, home mortgage interest, and mortgage insurance premiums are included in your house payment.

 Your house payment.
 If you took out a mortgage (loan) to finance the purchase of your home, you probably have to make monthly house payments.
 Your house payment may include several costs of owning a home.
-The only costs you can deduct are real estate taxes actually paid to the taxing authority and interest that qualifies as home mortgage interest.
+The only costs you can deduct are real estate taxes actually paid to the taxing authority, interest that qualifies as home mortgage interest, and mortgage insurance premiums.
 These are discussed in more detail later.